opendocsg/slw-judgments-backfill/2014_SGHC_102/report.md

 **_Guidelines and approach to evaluating expert evidence_**

-47     The expert evidence “must invariably be sifted, weighed and evaluated in the context of the factual matrix and in particular, the objective facts”: _Sakthivel Punithavathi v PP_ [2007] 2 SLR(R) 983 (“ _Sakthivel_ ”) at [76].
+47     The expert evidence “must invariably be sifted, weighed and evaluated in the context of the factual matrix and in particular, the objective facts”: _Sakthivel Punithavathi v PP_ <span class="citation">[2007] 2 SLR(R) 983</span> (“ _Sakthivel_ ”) at [76].
 The weight to be accorded to the expert evidence depends on matters such as “[c]ontent credibility, evidence of partiality, coherence and a need to analyse the evidence in the context of established facts”: _Sakthivel_ at [76].

 48     Where there is conflicting evidence between experts, the consistency and logic of the evidence is paramount: _Sakthivel_ at [75].